prolifick1/react-news-site-iv/README.md

 Calling `setSomeDataFromAnAPI` triggers the component update process - at this point, our component is re-rendered.
 Subsequently, the ChildComponent contained within the render re-renders - it's **data** prop is set to `someDataFromAnAPI`, which now contains the data that was returned from the API/Web Service - which then is, presumably, used to render content.

-The final goal is to recreate the [hackernews website](https://news.ycombinator.com/)
+The final goal here is to recreate the [hackernews website](https://news.ycombinator.com/) Here's what to work on next:
 - Complete the three api functions: `fetchArticleByID`,`fetchArticles`, and `fetchArticlesBySection`
 - Update the `data/sections.json` file to have sections that match the HN site
 - Integrate the above api consumption pattern fully into your page files `src/pages/HomePage.js` , `src/pages/ArticlePage.js` and `src/pages/SectionPage.js` so that they are functional and each fetch the data related to them
    - this will probably mean refactoring the child components as well to work with our new pattern

-Last thing to do is styling :) Have fun!
+- And of course, most importantly, is styling :)

+Have fun!